 As boredom tolerance improves, dopamine scrolling becomes easier to resist because the gap no longer feels threatening.

-Use dopamine scrolling as a diagnostic, not a label
+Use dopamine scrolling as a evaluative, not a label

-One of the fastest ways to change this habit is to stop treating it like a moral problem and start treating it like data.
-When dopamine scrolling shows up, it is usually pointing to a moment your nervous system is trying to regulate: a spike of stress, a dip in energy, a wave of loneliness, or a fear that you are behind.
+One of the fastest ways to change this habit is to stop viewing it like a moral problem and start approaching it like data.
+When dopamine scrolling shows up, it is usually pointing to a moment your nervous system is trying to regulate: a spike of stress, a dip in energy, a wave of loneliness,.

 Start tracking the timing.
 Does it happen right after conflict, right before a challenging task, right after an intense meeting, or right when the house gets quiet?
 Notice the setting too.
 Some people scroll most in bed.
 Others scroll in the kitchen, in the car, or in that in-between moment after work when they feel depleted.